gabrieldansereau/ms_downscaling_metawebs/README.md

 resolution.

-Our selection criteria for choosing an SDM algorithm was to have a method that generated probabilistic results, including both a probability of occurrence for a species in a specific site and the uncertainty associated with the prediction.
+Our selection criteria for choosing an SDM algorithm was to have a method that generated probabilistic results [similar to @Gravel2019BriElt], including both a probability of occurrence for a species in a specific site and the uncertainty associated with the prediction.
 These were crucial to obtaining a probabilistic version of the metaweb as they were used to create spatial variations in the localized interaction probabilities (see next section).
 One suitable method for this is Gradient Boosted Trees with a Gaussian maximum likelihood from the `EvoTrees.jl` *Julia* package (https://github.com/Evovest/EvoTrees.jl).
 This method returns a prediction for every site with an average value and a standard deviation, which we used as a measure of uncertainty to build a Normal distribution for the probability of occurrence of a given species at all sites (represented as probability distributions on @Fig:conceptual).
 We trained models across the extent chosen for occurrences (longitudes 175°W to 45°W and latitudes 10°N to 90°N), then predicted species distributions only for Canada.
 We used the 2021 Census Boundary Files from Statistics Canada [@StatisticsCanada2022BouFil] to set the boundaries for our predictions, which gave us 970,698 sites in total.

 ## Localized steps: Building site-level instances of the metaweb